MurliGitHub/Algorithms/README.md

 # Algorithms
-Varies Datastructure and Algorithm Implementation
+Various Datastructure and Algorithm Implementation for the betterment of self.

 Algo and DS implementation using Java(7 & 8) language.

-Hackerrank solutions using Java.
+Hackerrank & others solutions using Java.

 Solutions are for practice and learning purposes only.